 7. Take it up the chain of command.

 If bullying is still going on two weeks after you first reported it, contact the school district superintendent both by phone and in writing.
 You may want to also write to the Board of Education.

 Share all the facts you’ve collected, including how you reported the bullying to the school, the name of each person you’ve spoken with, and what happened afterwards.
 Ask for help with ending the bullying.
 Save any responses.

 You can also go to the U.S. Department of Education’s Office of Civil Rights (OCR).
-The OCR protects public school students with disabilities from discrimination.
+The OCR protects public school students with from discrimination.
 You can file an OCR complaint about the bullying.

 8. Seek out legal help.

 If bullying is still happening, contact a lawyer.
 A lawyer with experience in education law can help if you’re still not seeing results.
 Here’s where you can find legal help.